MicrosoftDocs/azure-devops-docs/docs/migrate/migration-overview.md

 ### Q: Will my Personal Access Tokens also migrate when I migrate from Server to Services?

-A: No, your tokens will not migrate and you will need to [regenerate your Personal Access Tokens](../organizations/accounts/use-personal-access-tokens-to-authenticate.md?tabs=preview-page) on Azure Dev Ops Services.
+A: No, your tokens will not migrate and you will need to [regenerate your Personal Access Tokens](../organizations/accounts/use-personal-access-tokens-to-authenticate.md?tabs=preview-page) on Azure DevOps Services.

 ### Q: If I have feedback or additional questions is there somewhere I can reach out?